 Planning Webinars for Maine Communities

-The Municipal Planning Assistance Program has launched a program of planning webinars for Maine Communities to examine planning tools and present examples of successful programs and policies implemented locally.
+The Municipal Planning Assistance Program provides planning webinars for Maine Communities to examine planning tools and present examples of successful programs and policies implemented locally.

-Please contact Ruta Dzenis at 207-287-2851 with questions and suggestions on future webinars.
+Please contact Ruta Dzenis at 207-287-2851 with questions and to find out about the availability of webinar recordings.

 Taking action to protect clean water and cut expenses can become a win-win situation with Low Impact Development (LID) techniques such as green streets, infiltration areas, porous pavement and gravel wetlands.
 This webinar presents data from the University of New Hampshire Stormwater Center on the effectiveness of various treatment techniques in cold climates, and economic case studies on the use of LID techniques in watersheds, both nearby and across the nation.

-December 15, 2010; Developing Resilient Local Communities in a Changing Climate.
+Developing Resilient Local Communities in a Changing Climate

 Presented by Malcolm Burson, Associate Director, Policy Services and Climate Adaptation Program Manager, Maine Department of Environmental Protection